JuliaDataScience/JuliaDataScience/contents/dataframes_select.md

 using CategoricalArrays
 ```

-with the `CategoricalArrays.jl` package, we can add levels that represents the ordering of our categorical variable to our data:
+With the `CategoricalArrays.jl` package, we can add levels that represent the ordering of our categorical variable to our data:

 ```jl
 @sco process=string post=output_block fix_age_column(wrong_types())